xw48/xw48.github.io/_pages/about.md

 <p>Xueqiang (Brandon) Wang is an Assistant Professor of Computer Science at <a href="https://www.ucf.edu" target="_blank" rel="noopener">UCF</a>, where he is also a member of the Cyber Security and Privacy Cluster (<a href="https://cyber.cs.ucf.edu/" target="_blank" rel="noopener">CyberSP</a>).
 Dr. Wang obtained his Ph.D. in 2021 from <a href="https://bloomington.iu.edu/" target="_blank" rel="noopener">Indiana University Bloomington</a>, and worked in security and privacy teams at <a href="" target="_blank" rel="noopener">Symantec Research Labs</a>, <a href="https://www.nio.com/" target="_blank" rel="noopener">NIO USA</a>, and <a href="https://www.lab126.com" target="_blank" rel="noopener">Amazon Lab126</a>.
 Prior to that, he earned a Master’s degree (2015) from the Institute of Information Engineering, CAS, and a Bachelor’s degree (2012) from the University of Science and Technology of China.</p>

-<p> Dr. Wang leads the Security and PRIvacy for smarT systems (<b>SPIRIT</b>) lab at UCF.
+<p>Dr. Wang leads the Security and PRIvacy for smarT systems (<b>SPIRIT</b>) lab at UCF.
 His recent research focuses on the <b>Privacy Compliance</b> and <b>Supply Chain Security</b> of real-world systems, spanning existing mobile and IoT applications as well as emerging AI-enabled software.
-Recently, driven by the goal of empowering both developers and users, he has worked on and gained increasing interest in <b>building developer-centered solutions</b> to mitigate security and privacy issues, and <b>educating end users</b> to prevent further harm.
-These efforts have effectively guided the SPIRIT lab toward a series of interdisciplinary research projects at the intersection of Cybersecurity and Privacy, HCI, and Software Engineering. </p>
+Recently, driven by the goal of empowering both developers and users, he has worked on and gained increasing interest in <b>building developer-centered solutions</b> to mitigate security and privacy issues, and <b>educating end users</b> to prevent further harm.</p>

+<p>These efforts have effectively guided the SPIRIT lab toward a series of interdisciplinary research projects at the intersection of Cybersecurity and Privacy, HCI, and Software Engineering:</p>

 <ul>
 <li>Privacy Compliance: <a href="https://xw48.github.io/files/ye2026understanding.pdf" target="_blank" rel="noopener">[S&P'26]</a>, <a href="https://xw48.github.io/files/zhang2024navigating.pdf" target="_blank" rel="noopener">[USENIX Security'24]</a>, <a href="https://xw48.github.io/files/nan2023iotprofiler.pdf" target="_blank" rel="noopener">[USENIX Security'23-A]</a>, <a href="https://xw48.github.io/files/wang2023creditkarma.pdf" target="_blank" rel="noopener">[USENIX Security'23-B]</a>, <a href="https://xw48.github.io/files/wang2023duress.pdf" target="_blank" rel="noopener">[USENIX Security'23-C]</a>, <a href="https://xw48.github.io/files/wang2021understanding.pdf" target="_blank" rel="noopener">[USENIX Security'21]</a>